 Disclosures within the company

-Rutherford Cancer Care Limited is a subsidiary of Rutherford Health plc, accompany based in the UK.
-Rutherford Health plc provides central resources Rutherford Cancer Care Limited and the Rutherford Cancer Centres including finance, governance, internal auditing, senior management, marketing, health and safety and business development.
+Rutherford Cancer Care Limited is a subsidiary of Rutherford Health plc, a company based in the UK.
+Rutherford Health plc provides central resources for Rutherford Cancer Care Limited and the Rutherford Cancer Centres including finance, governance, internal auditing, senior management, marketing, health and safety and business development.

 Where special category personal data is shared this will be done based on The Legal Claims Basis, The Public Health Basis, The Health Care Basis or The Scientific Research Basis.
 If none of these legal bases are applicable, we will seek your Express Consent before sharing the information.